YunoHost-Apps/mautrix_whatsapp_ynh/README.md

 * Send ``help`` to the bot in the created room to know how to control the bot.
 See also [upstream wiki Authentication page](https://github.com/tulir/mautrix-whatsapp/wiki/Authentication)

-** Note that several WhatsApp and Matrix users can be bridge, each users has its own bot administration room.
+** Note that several WhatsApp and Matrix users can be bridged, each whatsapp account has its own bot administration room.
 If they are in a same WhatsApp group, only one matrix room will be created. **

 ### Bridge a WhatsApp group in Matrix "Relaybot"
-* First Relaybot option should be enabled in the bridge configuration (default=disabled, see below)
+* First Relaybot option should be enabled in the bridge configuration (default=disabled, see below) and room ID of the relaybot administration room added.
 * Once the bot administration room is setup, you can also bridge all messages between a Matrix room and a WhatsApp room/group.
 In whatsapp all messages will be sent by the account who is logged in with a prefix for the source matrix user.
 On the matrix side the bridge will still create matrix users corresponding to the whatsapp users when they send a message.
 See also [upstream wiki Relaybot page](https://github.com/tulir/mautrix-whatsapp/wiki/Relaybot)